 “The flag don't mean nothing.”—Susan Shapiro (1984)

-Last night, I stopped by White Box in the Lower East Side of New York eight hours into Amy Stoker’s durational performance, X. In the spirit of Ai Weiwei’s Remembering (2009)*, Stoker cut a 600 square foot American flag into the same number of pieces as the projected number of casualties in the US-Iraq War.
+Last night, I stopped by White Box in the Lower East Side of New York eight hours into Amy Stoker’s durational performance, X. Somewhat reminiscent of Ai Weiwei’s Remembering (2009), which used 9,000 student backpacks to spell out 'Remembering' in Chinese on Munich's Haus der Kunst to memorialize well beyond 9,000 child deaths in the Sichuan earthquake of 2008, Stoker cut a 600 square foot American flag into the same number of pieces as the projected number of casualties in the US-Iraq War.

 The gallery’s Facebook page billed the event as the dismantling of a flag.
 It’s a curious description that evokes bombs instead of flags and sidesteps the term ‘flag desecration’ that is used in state and federal law, not to mention the Library of Congress classification system.
 Was this word choice a strategy to avoid controversy?
 It would be reasonable, based on what the School of the Art Institute of Chicago experienced in 1989 when Dread Scott placed Old Glory on the floor (like Stoker) in What is the Proper Way to Display a US Flag?
 Interventions from offended veterans; 7,000 protestors in a single day; and prohibitive municipal legislation ensued.
 Stoker’s undertaking could be considered equally risky.
 One viewer wrote in the guest book, “…what if the popo shows up? oy.”
 Public understanding of the repurcussions is murky at best**, in part because of shifting laws and inconsistent rulings in court.
 When Vice President Joe Biden was a Senator, he noted that a jury would treat differently a veteran who placed a flag on the ground in front of a monument that an obscure artist like Dread Scott (Welch, 2000).